Last Update: November 27, 2023

 7. Antiseptic wipes: Individutally wrapped antiseptic wipes are an essential precursor to clean a wound before applying your bandage or gauze.

-8. Antiseptic (Neosporin) cream: A good idea for any cuts or scrapes to prevent infection.
+8. Antiseptic and antibiotic ointment (Neosporin): A good idea for any cuts or scrapes to prevent infection.
 This is also an essential component of your blister kit.

 10. Pain relief medication: Take a small bottle of whatever pain relief meds you prefer.
 (We like ibuprofen.)
 A good idea is to buy a small bottle to carry in your kit, and refill it as necessary from a larger supply at home.
 It's probably not necessary, but having the meds in the original bottle might save you some trouble if the authorities want to have a look at your pills.